UnknownGuardian/quartermaster-incident-models/20-dropbox/readme.md

 * Property of production state in a server, which indicates to a function whether or not to pass an update to the server.

 ## Notes

-Top titles correspond to quartermaster names.
-Middle titles correspond to names/stages listed in the .yaml and .md files.

-TODO
-The model as is does not require replica-master pairing to display a failing server in the database.
-Should it?
-Replica-master pairs fail, then the other replica gets promoted to master.
-    Do we need to model a failover of replica to master during the incident?
-    Do we need to model a replica master pair resyncing when a replica gets promoted to master?
-* From what I can gather, the pairing only affects backups, not the status of the individual server's ability to service traffic, which is the focus of this model.
-* This could support the mitigation as described in Practical Applications.

 9/28/2020